Meet the Admissions Team

 E: benjamin.boivin@manhattan.eduCounselor Territory: Worldwide

-More about me: I earned my bachelor's and master's degrees from Manhattan College.
+More about me: I earned my bachelor's and master's degrees from Manhattan University.
 During my college years, I spent time seeing live music in NYC, going to games at Yankee Stadium, playing Super Smash Brothers with friends, and finding the most affordable food spots in Riverdale (my favorite is still Broadway Joe's pizza).
-Being from Albany, New York, I grew up hiking, which is why I think of Manhattan College as the most "upstate New York" campus in New York City.
+Being from Albany, New York, I grew up hiking, which is why I think of Manhattan University as the most "upstate New York" campus in New York City.

 Favorite thing about New York City: Bike trails!
 New York is known for art, culture, food, historic buildings, Broadway musicals and sporting events.
 People don't talk enough about all the places to see by bicycle.
-My new favorite trail runs from Van Cortlandt Park (across the street from Manhattan College) all the way to Buffalo, New York -- or the Canadian border!
+My new favorite trail runs from Van Cortlandt Park (across the street from Manhattan University) all the way to Buffalo, New York -- or the Canadian border!

 Advice for future students: Research the major you might want to study, but don't feel too pressured to choose a major if you need more time to decide--that's what college is for.
-Manhattan College does an amazing job helping new students choose a path in life.
+Manhattan University does an amazing job helping new students choose a path in life.
 Remember, if you don't know what you want to do for the rest of your life, you aren't "undecided" -- you're "open-minded."

 -

-Director of Transfer and Veteran Admissions
+Director of Transfer Recruitment

 P: 718-862-7299